M-A-N-I-K/recipe-app/readme.md

 * User Feedback: The app provides users with feedback on their actions, such as successfully saving or deleting a recipe.

-* Easy Deployment: The app can be easily deployed to a cloud-based platform, such as Heroku or AWS, for scalability and accessibility.
+* Easy Deployment: The app is deployed to a cloud-based platform that is netlify for frontend and render for backend , which provides scalability and accessibility.

 ## How To Use